tgdwyer/tgdwyer.github.io/_chapters/html.md

 ## Learning Outcomes

 - Understand what makes HTML a declarative language and how it describes the structure and content of a web page.
-- Comprehend the separation of concerns by differentiating structure (HTML), presentation (CSS), and behavior (JavaScript).
+- Comprehend the separation of concerns by differentiating structure (HTML), presentation (CSS), and custom behaviour (JavaScript).
-- Understand how to include and define a basic SVG element within an HTML document.
+- Understand how to include and define a basic SVG element within an HTML document
+- Start to appreciate the dangers of imperative programs with hidden side effects versus the transparency of declarative style programs

 ## What is HTML?